-Student reviewers

-- Identify at least 6 (minimum required). - Names should be provided to the dean (or the dean's designee). - Student evaluations of teaching (check with the Dean's Office) - Copies of scholarship (from the last 5 years) - Examples of scholarship go in the Appendix to the Dossier. - If numerous publications or bodies of work are listed in the C.V., select: - the most relevant items and - the items with greatest impact.
+- Student reviewers - Identify at least 6 (minimum required). - Names should be provided to the dean (or the dean's designee). - Student evaluations of teaching (check with the Dean's Office) - Other evidence of effective teaching (e.g., CFE resources) - Copies of scholarship (from the last 5 years) - Examples of scholarship go in the Appendix to the Dossier. - If numerous publications or bodies of work are listed in the C.V., select: - the most relevant items and - the items with greatest impact.